Project SettingsUse this dialog to define certain project specific settings.

 GIFLoop GIF-animation... defines the number of loops a GIF animation should run before it stops playing.
 Use 32000 for endless playback.

-Optimize Colors... tries to reduce the file size by using a smallest color palette for each frame.
-See also How to create GIF animations.
+Optimize Colors... tries to reduce the file size by using a smallest color palette for each frame to reduce file size.

 Related topicsAlpha Primer